 In 2024, one year into the GPT boom, language teams strive to implement generative AI better and more effectively.
 Prompts are becoming increasingly elaborate, with engineers and project managers employing various techniques to reduce hallucinations, enhance accuracy, and lower costs.

-1. Live examples of GenAI industrialization by language teams
+1. Live examples of GenAI Industrialization by language teams

 More than 40% of the participants indicated that generative AI helps their organizations’ localization workflows.
 Five presenters provided an overview of their work.